rmoultonhuber/CSC-101-Final-Project-PokerGame/README.md

 This project is Poker game where you can bet your points starting at 500 and see how long you can continuously win or lose before you exceed your personal high score or lose with 0 points.

+### <span style="color:tan"> Project Files
+Below is a written description of all the included project files.

+    README.md - This is the markdown file that documents the majority of the project, inluding data types, file uses, etc.

+    data.py - This is the file which holds the class data for the 'Card' class and initalizes the deck of 'Card' objects.

+    data_tests - This file contains the necessary tests to ensure functionallity of the 'Card' class

+    play_poker - This is the 'driver file' where the game will be executed.

+    poker_code - This file contains all the background functions of the poker game.
+These functions allow the player to recieve a deck of cards and make a bet against the dealer.

+    poker_tests - This file contains the necessary tests to ensure functionality of the poker game.
+Tests verfify the length of the hand, the comparing betwen hands, and the betting process.

 ### <span style="color:tan"> Data Structures To Be Used
 We will utilize Classes, Lists, Dictionaries, Strings, and Control Structures in the project.